HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 #### Nonexistent properties

 We also looked at most common nonexistent properties, by using a list of known properties.
-We excluded prefixed properties from this part of the analysis, and manually excluded unprefixed proprietary properties (e.g. IE’s `behavior`, which oddly still appears on 200K websites).
+We excluded prefixed properties from this part of the analysis, and manually excluded unprefixed proprietary properties (e.g. IE's `behavior`, which oddly still appears on 200K websites).
 Out of the remaining nonexistent properties:

 - 37% of them were a mangled form of a prefixed property (e.g. `webkit-transition` or `-transition`)
-- 43% were an unprefixed form of a property that only exists only prefixed (e.g. `font-smoothing`, which appeared on 384K websites), probably included for compatibility under the incorrect assumption that it's standard, or due to wishful thinking that it will become standard.
+- 43% were an unprefixed form of a property that only exists only prefixed (e.g. `font-smoothing`, which appeared on 384K websites), probably included for compatibility under the incorrect assumption that it is standard, or due to wishful thinking that it will become standard.
 - A typo that has found its way to a popular library.
 Through this analysis, we found that the property `white-wpace` was present in 234,027 websites.
 This is way too many websites for the same typo to have occurred organically, so we decided to look into it.
 And lo and behold, it [turns out](https://twitter.com/rick_viscomi/status/1326739379533000704) it was the Facebook widget!
 The fix is already in.
 - And another oddity: The property `font-rendering` appears on 2,575 pages.
 However, we cannot find evidence of such a property existing, with or without a prefix.
 There is the nonstandard [`-webkit-font-smoothing`](https://medium.com/better-programming/improving-font-rendering-with-css-3383fc358cbc) which is wildly popular, appearing in 3 million websites, or about 49% of pages, but `font-rendering` is not sufficiently close to be a misspelling.
 There is [`text-rendering`](https://developer.mozilla.org/en-US/docs/Web/CSS/text-rendering) which is used in about 100K of websites, so it is conceivable that 2.5K developers all misremembered and coined a portmanteau of `font-smoothing` and `text-rendering`.